 There were two ‘flavours’ of TPO – Night Mail and Day Mail.
 By and large, the Night Mail TPOs carried late-collection mail from London, for tomorrow’s morning delivery in the provinces (‘down’ services, away from the Capital), and carried late-collection mail from the provinces, for tomorrow’s morning delivery in London (‘up’ services, towards the Capital).
-The Day Mail TPOs carried mail from and to the more outlying regions of the country, and passed them on in time for tomorrow’s afternoon delivery.
+The Day Mail TPOs carried tended to deliver mail in time for afternoon deliveries.

 By the early 1900s (before the first World War), there were more than 130 TPOs running the length and breadth of the country.